alpinerum/csci3055_finalproject/README.md

   `print("hello world")`
   Like Python3 and Java, functions require braces `()` to accept parameters, in this case the string "hello world" was passed as a parameter into the print function.
 Swift uses similar syntax to its predecessor Objective-C. Unlike Java, it is optional to add semicolons after each statement in your code in Swift, but if you put use multiple statements in one line, a semicolon will be required to separate each statement `var HelloWorld = "Hello World!" ; print(HelloWorld)`.
 What is interesting about Swift is that unlike Python and Java, there must be an equal number of whitespace before and after an operator.
 For example, `print(1+2)` and `print(1 + 2)` are valid statements but `print(1 +2)` is not valid.

   When declaring variables, there are a couple ways to do it.
 One way is `var Variable: Double = 0.0` and another way is `var Variable = 0.0`.
 The reason why the second way is valid is because the Swift compiler has a feature called *type inference* where it can *infer* what type of variable it is based on the value you assign it.
 Another way of declaring a variable is `let Variable = 0.0`, but the variable declared will be immutable or constant and wouldn't be desired if it needs to be changed later on.
-An interesting fact is that with Swift, almost any character can be used for constant and variable names, including unicode characters.
+Here's an interesting fact about Swift, almost any character can be used for constant and variable names, including unicode characters.
 ```
 let 🚽 = "toilet"
 var 🔥💦 = "firewater"